-Do you notify the public how they can review the log?
+Do you notify the public how they can review the log? .....

 VI.
 Emergency Response and Evacuation Procedures (Chapter 6) Mandatory for all institutions.

+Office/Individual responsible

-Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution must immediately notify the campus community (or a segment or segments of the campus community) upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
-3 Does your institution have written emergency response and evacuation procedures that include the following?
-The procedures the institution will use to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the n campus?
-A description of the process the institution will use to a) confirm that there is a significant emergency or dangerous situation as described above? b) determine the appropriate segment or segments of the campus community to receive a notification? c) determine the content of the notification? d) initiate the notification system?
-A statement that the institution will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency? n A list of the titles of the person or persons or organization or organizations responsible for carrying out the actions described in (a) through (d) above?
-The institution's procedures for disseminating emergency information to the larger community?
-The institution's procedures to test the emergency response and evacuation procedures on at least an annual basis, including tests that may be announced or unannounced? publicizing its emergency response and evacuation procedures in conjunction with at least one test per calendar year?
+Location where documentation is kept

+Date policy and procedure were last updated

+Your institution must immediately notify the campus community (or a segment or segments of the campus community) upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.

+Does your institution have written emergency response and evacuation procedures that include the following?

+The procedures the institution will use to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus?

+A description of the process the institution will use to

+confirm that there is a significant emergency or dangerous situation as described above? determine the appropriate segment or segments of the campus community to receive a notification? c) determine the content of the notification? d) initiate the notification system? of the syster autho nent that the institution will, without delay, and taking into account the safety e community, determine the content of the notification and initiate the notification m, unless issuing a notification will, in the professional judgment of responsible prities, compromise efforts to assist a victim or to contain, respond to or wise mitigate the emergency?
+The titles of the person or persons or organization or organizations nsible for carrying out the actions described in (a) through (d) above? itution's procedures for disseminating emergency information to the larger nunity? itution's procedures to test the emergency response and evacuation procedures least an annual basis, including tes sts that may be announced or unannounced? pu blicizing its emergency response and evacuation procedures in conjunction with at least one test per calendar year?